LW.10195 / LW.11302

 - For a for‐profit financial consultancy and a for‐profit public relations agency, prepared forms of professional services agreements, statements of work and agreements with consultants;

-- For an organization rendering support services to women seeking career advancement, drafted an agreement with an agency of the City of New York to provide training sessions;
+- For an organization providing support services to women seeking career advancement, drafted an agreement with an agency of the City of New York to provide training sessions;

-- For an organization that aims to improve community health, advised on transfers of technology contracts;
+- For a community health organization, advised on transfer of technology contracts;

 - For an organization that supports a subsidiary of the United Nations, reviewed form of corporate sponsorship;